gaurangg123/Task1_Kalvium/README.md

 👋 **Hello!**

 I'm Gaurang Ashava, a final-year student at SRM Institute of Science and Technology.
-I've applied for the Data Analyst Intern role at Kalvium, and I'd like to share a project I've been working on!
+I've applied for the Data Analyst Intern role at Kalvium, and I'd like to share the assigned task I've been working on!

 ### 📊 Power BI Dashboard